nhadler/MolSelector/README.md

 | `file` | Relative path to the molecule inside the selected folder |
 | `decision` | Either `accept` or `decline` |
 | `timestamp` | UTC timestamp recorded at the decision moment |

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements—batch actions, recursive search, alternate viewers—open an issue or submit a pull request describing the change.

 ## License